-One of the key metrics small business owners are focused on is growth.
+One of the key metrics small business owners, such as a paint cost estimator, are focused on is growth. are focused on is growth.
 Without growth, your business stagnates and you’ll be overtaken by your competitors.

 Growth is achieved by reaching more customers and getting your product in their hands.
 Most of the time, you can do that through marketing.